 Electronic Federal Tax Payment System (EFTPS)

-What Taxes Can be Paid with EFTPS?
+What Taxes Can I Pay with EFTPS?

 - Federal payroll taxes, including FICA tax and withholding for employee federal income tax (Form 941 Employer's Quarterly Federal Tax Return) and Form 944 - Employer's Annual Federal Tax Return